MSkalai1998/bhuvithedataguy.github.io/_posts/2020-05-20-redshift-tombstone-blocks-visual-explanation.md

 ORDER  BY 2 DESC;
 {% endhighlight %}

-Also, you can use the following query to get the list of tombstone blocks per node.
+Also, you can use the following query to know then these blocks are added.
 {% highlight sql%}
 -- Credits: AWS
 SELECT node,